Ukraine rebels mobilize troops amid Russia invasion fears

+German Foreign Minister Annalena Baerbock said the evacuation orders could be a tactic to provide the spark for a broader attack.

+“To say it very clearly, Ukraine did not give any grounds for the evacuation that was ordered yesterday,” she said.
+“Those are the facts on the ground.
+We must not allow supposed reasons for war to be constructed out of hot air.”

-U.S. President Joe Biden said late Friday he was now "convinced" that Russian President Vladimir Putin has decided to invade Ukraine and assault the capital, Kyiv.
+U.S. President Joe Biden said late Friday that based on the latest American intelligence he was now "convinced" that Russian President Vladimir Putin has decided to invade Ukraine and assault the capital.

-Biden, who for weeks had said the U.S. was not sure if Putin was determined to send troops into the neighboring country, cited American intelligence as the source of his ominous assessment.

 “As of this moment, I’m convinced he’s made the decision,” Biden said.
 “We have reason to believe that.”
 He reiterated that the assault could occur in the “coming days.”

-Meanwhile, the Kremlin announced that it would conduct massive nuclear drills Saturday, and Putin pledged to protect Russia's national interests against what it sees as encroaching Western threats.
+Meanwhile, Russia conducted massive nuclear drills on Saturday.
+The Kremlin said Putin, who pledged to protect Russia's national interests against what it sees as encroaching Western threats, was watching the drills together with Belarusian President Alexander Lukashenko from the situation room.

-Biden reiterated his threat of crushing economic and diplomatic sanctions against Russia if it does invade Ukraine, and pressed Putin to reconsider.
+Notably, the planned exercise involves the Crimea-based Black Sea Fleet.
+Russia annexed the Crimean Peninsula after seizing it from Ukraine in 2014. .

 The shift has been underway for about a week, other officials have said, and does not necessarily mean Putin has decided to begin an invasion.
 The defense official spoke on condition of anonymity to discuss internal U.S. military assessments.